Ketuanan Melayu: Towards independence

 In the early 1950s, Onn Ja'afar proposed to open UMNO membership to all Malayans, and renaming it the United Malayan National Organisation, which would have diluted its identity as a champion of ketuanan Melayu.
 Defeated in an internal power struggle, he resigned in 1951 to found the Independence of Malaya Party (IMP).
 He was succeeded by Tunku Abdul Rahman (often known as "the Tunku"), who insisted on initial Malay sovereignty.
 Expressing concern over a lack of loyalty to Malaya among non-Malays, he demanded they clarify their allegiance before being accorded citizenship, going on to state: "For those who love and feel they owe undivided loyalty to this country, we will welcome them as Malayans.
 They must truly be Malayans, and they will have the same rights and privileges as the Malays."
 Not long after, in 1952, however, he appeared to contradict himself, and insisted that Malays safeguard their special position: "Malaya is for the Malays and it should not be governed by a mixture of races."

-During the early 1950s, there was an active Straits Chinese secessionist movement in Penang agitating against ketuanan Melayu.
+During the early 1950s, there was an active Penang secessionist movement agitating against Ketuanan Melayu.

 During this period, some Straits Chinese began taking interest in local politics, especially in Penang, where there was an active Chinese secessionist movement.
 Identifying more with the British than the Malays, they were especially angered by references to them as pendatang asing (foreigners).
 Avoiding both UMNO and the MCA, they believed that while UMNO and Malay extremists were intent on extending Malay privileges and restricting Chinese rights, the MCA was too "selfish", and could not be relied on.
 Uncomfortable about the merger of the Straits Settlements with Malaya, they did not feel a sense of belonging in a "Malaya for the Malays" where they were not considered bumiputra ("sons of the soil").
 One Straits Chinese leader indignantly declared, "I can claim to be more anak Pulau Pinang [a son of Penang] than 99 per cent of the Malays living here today."
 With the government's stout rejection of secession, the movement eventually petered out.